 ◆ extra pairs of hands at different points in the process

-◆ someone to talk things through with
+◆ talking things through with someone

 ◆ someone unconnected and objective.